 This guidance outlines the allocation system for programme contributions, one of the three possible modalities of NGO engagement.
-The allocation system has been redesigned to ensure transparent, clear and fair distribution of programme contributions, with a greater emphasis on competition and innovation (Annex 1).
+The allocation system is designed to ensure transparent, comprehensible and fair distribution of programme contributions, with a greater emphasis on competition and innovation (Annex 1).